 During our first visit, we sampled the 2005 Stanton Vineyards Cabernet Sauvignon from their Oakville Vineyard.
 This was already bottled but was not yet released.
 However it was already drinking very nicely with hints of vanilla and chocolate on the nose.
 The oak is subtle and does not dominate with pleasing flavors of blackberry and blueberry on the palate.

 The 2005 Stanton Vineyards Petite Sirah is a big wine, yet elegant beginning with a bouquet rich with black cherry aromas.
 The tannins are well managed and the finish is very long.
 Many Cabernet Sauvignon lovers will really enjoy this wine because of its structure and rich fruit.
 The fruit for the Petite Sirah is sourced each year from several select rows of vines growing in their St. Helena vineyard.

 The Stanton label has an image of an acorn on the bottle; their vineyards have oak trees growing nearby and these trees were the inspiration for the label.
 Stanton is also active in several charities by donating large format bottles to auctions.
-You can find Stanton’s wines locally at Enoteca in Calistoga, Cal Wine in Napa, the St. Helena Wine Center and Brix Restaurant.
-Visit: www.stantonvineyards.com
+You can sometimes find Stanton’s wines locally at Enoteca in Calistoga, Calwine retail in Napa, St. Helena Wine Center, the Oakville Grocery and Brix Restaurant.
+For more information or to join their mailing list, visit: www.stantonvineyards.com

 NOTE: This review has been identified as needing a *major* update.